-Point 1: Customers, especially the non-China carriers, are the dominant decision-makers.
+Point 1: Customers, especially the non-China carriers, have been the dominant decision-makers.

 The ultimate decision-maker for most companies is usually the customer.
 It’s not the shareholders or the banks or the CEOs.

-Management teams aren’t really in charge of that much in practice.
-You have to give customers what they want or they switch fairly quickly.
+In most cases, management teams aren’t really in charge of that much in practice.
+They have to give customers what they want or they switch fairly quickly.
 And most of the big resource allocations decisions are pre-determined by the direction of the market.
 Management usually has very little ability to not give the customers what they want.

 Telecommunications equipment is a global business.
-You cannot just be a China or US telco equipment company.
+You do not want to be just be a China or US telco equipment company.
 You have to be a global company in order to achieve the scale to compete.
-You have to continually win carrier contracts around the world to stay in the game.
+You have to continually win carrier contracts around the world to stay a leader in the game.

 Huawei’s telco business has included +1,500 networks, most of which are outside of China.
-The company is incredibly dependent on what foreign carriers want – and how much they trust Huawei as a long-term partner.
-International carriers are the primary decision makers in all of this.
+The company is very dependent on what foreign carriers want – and how much they trust Huawei as a long-term partner.
+International carriers are arguably the primary decision makers in all of this.